johnsarie27/PS.SSL/README.md

 ### v0.1.6

-Added function Export-CertificateData to export individual components of a PEM certificate
+- Added function Export-CertificateData to export individual components of a PEM certificate
+- Added check for Openssl on the path